anujstam/Plist/README.md

 Sorting uses the TimSort algorithm for best real world performance.
 Other major sorting algorithms are also provided for comparison.
 The structure keeps track of whether it is sorted or not as and when inputs come in, which allows repetitive sorting to be skipped.
 It also allows for an easy way to determine the best search algorithm to use

+A convenient display function display(plist p) allows for easy viewing of the plist

 Almost every main python list function has been implemented.